FASD INITIATIVE AND KEY SERVICES AND SUPPORT COORDINATION

 Click the Toggle Fullscreen icon under each booklet to view it in a fullscreen.
 To exit the fullscreen, click the icon again at the bottom of the page to return to thumbnail view or press Esc on your keyboard.

 Service providers may contact their agency’s FASD Lead for more information or support.
 For agencies without a FASD Lead, contact Kathryn Reid, FASD Project Coordinator at email@example.com or the FASD Project Manager at (705) 326-6502 ext.
 3106.

-Parents and professionals may call a services navigator at the Children’s Treatment Network ACCESS: 1-866-377-0286 for more information about coordination services under the program.
+Parents and professionals may call a services navigator at the Children’s Treatment Network ACCESS: 1-866-377-0286 for more information about referral and coordination services under the program.

 Feedback about Catulpa Services and Programs

 Catulpa Community Support Services is interested in how you feel about your services and programs, whether a compliment or complaint.
 Your feedback is important since it can help us to improve.
 Your feedback will never negatively impact any of the services or programs we provide you.

 If you have any questions or comments, please contact us.